OpenNeuroDerivatives/ds001510-mriqc/README.md

 # ds001510 - MRIQC derivatives

-This dataset is a BIDS Derivatives dataset resulting from running MRIQC vVERSION on [ds001510](https://openneuro.org/datasets/ds001510).
+This dataset is a BIDS Derivatives dataset resulting from running MRIQC v23.1.0 on [ds001510](https://openneuro.org/datasets/ds001510).

 ## Methods